bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 then followed by `.com` which what is known as the **top level domain (TLD)** or
 **parent domain**.
 Other examples of top level domains are: `.org`, `.co.uk`
 `.io`.
 Domain names are the more memorable and user-friendly representation of a
-website's **IP address**.
+website’s **IP address**.
 Domain names are registered under the **Domain Name
 System (DNS)**.

 **Domain Name System (DNS)** — a distributed global directory of website domain
 names (and other internet resources).
 The directory stores already registered
 domain names along with their corresponding IP addresses.

 <a href="https://en.wikipedia.org/wiki/Hexadecimal" class="markup--anchor markup--p-anchor"><strong>Hexadecimal</strong></a> — Uses 16 different symbols.
-"0"-"9" to represent the values 0 to 9 and "A"-"F" ("a"-"f" is acceptable too) to represent the values 10 to 15.
-It's common to use
+“0”-“9” to represent the values 0 to 9 and “A”-“F” (“a”-“f” is acceptable too) to represent the values 10 to 15.
+It’s common to use
 hexadecimals when working in CSS to assign colors to your elements.

-The hexadecimal for dwyl's logo color is \#4bc0a9 (teal).
+The hexadecimal for dwyl’s logo color is \#4bc0a9 (teal).
 To convert the hexadecimal into RGB values, do the following:

     R = 4b